10-Q 1 form10-q.htm

 Stock Option Activity

-During the three months ended January 31, 2024 and 2023, we granted options to purchase 1,335,000 shares and 1,505,000 shares of common stock, respectively, to employees and consultants, with exercise prices ranging from $4.19 to $4.81 per share, pursuant to the 2018 Share Plan.
-During the three months ended January 31, 2024 and 2023, stock options to purchase 24,000 and 1,261 shares of common stock, respectively, were exercised on a cash basis, with aggregate proceeds of approximately $67,000 and $3,000, respectively.
-During the three months ended January 31, 2023, stock options to purchase 1,111 shares of common stock, of which 808 shares were withheld, were exercised on a cashless basis.
-During the three months ended January 31, 2024, no stock options were exercised on a cashless basis.
+During the three months ended July 31, 2024 and 2023, we did not grant any options to purchase shares of common stock, and during the nine months ended July 31, 2024 and 2023, we granted options to purchase 1,350,000 shares and 1,505,000 shares of common stock, respectively, to employees, directors and consultants, with exercise prices ranging from $3.17 to $4.39 per share, pursuant to the 2018 Share Plan.
+During the three months ended July 31, 2024, stock options to purchase 80,000 shares of common stock were exercised on a cash basis, with aggregate proceeds of approximately $194,000.
+During the three months ended July 31, 2023, stock options to purchase 160,000 shares of common stock, of which 115,417 shares were withheld, were exercised on a cashless basis and stock options to purchase 10,446 shares of common stock were exercised on a cash basis, with aggregate proceeds of approximately $3,000.
+During the nine months ended July 31, 2024, stock options to purchase 123,999 shares of common stock were exercised on a cash basis, with aggregate proceeds of approximately $318,000.
+During the nine months ended July 31, 2023, stock options to purchase 161,111 shares of common stock, of which 116,225 shares were withheld, were exercised on a cashless basis and stock options to purchase 39,525 shares of common stock were exercised on a cash basis, with aggregate proceeds of approximately $81,000.

 2010 Share Plan